kiran-singh/jekyll-now/_posts/2018-8-11-Responsible-Settings.md

     return result;
 }
 ```
-The above code can ensure that the application starts up only when its application settings are setup with the valid values and avoid code duplication, usage of setting names into classes etc.
+The above code ensures that the application starts up only when its application settings are setup with the valid values and avoids code duplication, usage of setting names into classes etc.